German Wirehaired Pointer

 Training Milestones for German Wirehaired Pointer

-Successful training for German Wirehaired Pointer respects this breed's good (can be independent) trainability profile and natural affectionate tendencies.
+Training gains with a German Wirehaired Pointer compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural affectionate tendencies.
 Weeks one through four: focus on establishing trust and learning your German Wirehaired Pointer's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 German Wirehaired Pointer owners should expect the training journey to require patience given this breed's good (can be independent) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New German Wirehaired Pointer Owners Make